carlos-um/dna-seq-variant-exploration/README.md

 4. Filter variants by patient, gene, chromosome, or genomic location.
 5. Recommend variants based on relevant genes for a patient's phenotypes.

+For the complete implementation and usage examples, see:
+- Full code: `scripts/variant_explorer.py`
+- Usage example: `demo/variant_explorer_demo.py`

 ## Features

 - Object-oriented design with Python classes for patients, phenotypes, and variants.
 - Modular and reusable code structure.
 - Console-based menus for interactive exploration.
 - Built-in error handling for missing or inconsistent input data.